xNaCly/portfolio/blog_articles/wifi_bridge.md

 **_PS:_**

-_If your device can't establish a connection to a WIFI, or the Network show WIFI as disabled try running the following command:_
+_If your device can't establish a connection to a WIFI, or the Network shows WIFI as disabled try running the following command:_

 ```bash